What Are Soundproof Windows?

 The main issue with soundproof windows is that quite often they will require planning permission due to the radical nature of the transition.
-In conservation areas, this can be even more of a headache due to the need for like for like replacement windows, though expert manufacturers can create solutions which will pass even the strictest of local councils.
+This can be even more of a headache due to the need for like for like replacement windows in conservation areas, though expert manufacturers can create solutions which will pass even the strictest of local councils.

 Issues With Secondary Glazing

 Cleaning secondary glazing units is rather a pain.
 You effectively have to clean two separate window units and this can be kind of awkward depending upon the space you have.

 Due to their design, secondary glazing often caused a great deal of condensation on the primary glazing unit.
 This is another pain to wipe down due to the fact that you have a sheet of glass in the way.

 DIY units are often not sealed very well which means that they become pretty much redundant.